hwdsl2/headscale-install/README.md

-  --listusers                    list all users --listnodes                    list all registered nodes --listnodes  --user [name]     list nodes for a specific user --registernode [node key]      register a node by its node key
+  --listusers                    list all users --listnodes                    list all registered nodes --listnodes  --user [name]     list nodes for a specific user --registernode [auth ID/key]   register a node by auth ID or node key
                 --user [name]    (requires --user <name>) --deletenode [node ID]         delete a node by its numeric ID --createkey  --user [name]     create a reusable pre-auth key for a user